idleberg/vscode-nsis/README.md

 If you prefer Visual Studio Code's built-in Task Runner to build scripts, you can create `tasks.json` in the project root using the *NSIS: Create Build Task* command from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette).

 **Note:** The created Task Runner will adapt to the [user settings](https://code.visualstudio.com/Docs/customization/userandworkspace) specified in `settings.json`.

+## Menu Icons

+As of version 3.4 of this package, several icons in the title menu give quick access to build commands (lightning bolt icons), build task creation, and compiler infos.
+Hovering each icon will reveal its exact purpose.

 ## License